ulaurent/Square/Readme.md

 For extra, implement reflection so you can do something like grpcurl 127.0.0.1:50051 list

 Next dockerize the python app.

 Extra: do it via docker-compose so you can do something like docker-compose up --build -d some_container

-Eventually wire it up into envoy proy to go from grpc to grpcweb.
-Thenspin up a frontend that communicates with it.
+Wire it up into envoy proy to go from grpc to grpcweb.

+Create a frontend that communicates with it.